 Use a white-gas stove.

 We used our fire for staying warm and melting snow for drinking water, but we primarily cooked on a stove.
-Although butane canisters are widely popular in other seasons, they aren’t as efficient in winter because cole affects them more.
+Although butane canister stoves are widely popular in other seasons, they aren’t as efficient in winter because cold affects them more.